awietek/xdiag/docs/user_guide.md

 We first create an empty [OpSum](documentation/operators/opsum.md) and then add additional terms to it.
 The first part of the product denotes the coupling constant, here given as a string.
 Alternatively, one could have directly used real / complex numbers here.
 The second part of the product is a single [Op](documentation/operators/op.md) object.
 It is created with two inputs:

 1. The type, here `SdotS` denoting an operator of the form $\mathbf{S}_i\cdot\mathbf{S}_j$.
 XDiag features a wide variety of operator types, see [Operator types](documentation/operators/operator_types.md).
 2. An array defining which site the operator lives on.
+Notice, that in julia we start counting the sites from 1, while in C++ we start counting the sites from 0.

 ---